Tongue Tie / Frenectomies

 Inspire Dental Wellness in Orland Park offers a laser frenectomy with the LightScalpel CO2 laser.
-If you’d like to learn more about frenectomies then continue reading below to learn what a tongue tie release or lip tie release is and if you or your infant might benefit from a frenectomy by laser.
-If you are looking for a lip tie dentist or a tongue tie dentist to evaluate babies who are tongue tied or tongue tie in adults then give us a call at 708-460-6699 or fill out the form below to have someone from our office contact you.
+Continue reading below to learn if you or your infant might benefit from a frenectomy by laser.
+If you are looking for a dentist to evaluate babies or adults then give us a call at 708-460-6699 or fill out the form below to have someone from our office contact you.

 What is Tongue Tie?

 It is when “an embryological remnant of tissue in the midline between the undersurface of the tongue and the floor of the mouth that restricts normal tongue movement.”
 Schedule an appointment today to get a comprehensive Tethered Oral Tissue exam by Dr. Erica.

 It is an abnormally tight membrane attaching the upper lip to the upper gums (the labial frenum).
 Babies will often have difficulty flanging their lip and can’t create a proper seal at the breast.
 Schedule an appointment today to see if your little one has a lip tie.

 It may look like the band underneath the tongue is tight and might be thick.
 We classify tongue ties using four different classifications: (